-- All dwellings have been assumed to be single storey except the northern-most lots which face the rail corridor in the north west portion and the southern lots which adjoin the industrial area, which are double storey as shown in Figure 1. - A 1.8 m boundary fence has also been included on the top of the retaining wall in this location.
+- All dwellings have been assumed to be single storey except the northern-most lots which face the rail corridor in the north west portion and the southern lots which adjoin the industrial area, which are double storey as shown in Figure 1. - A 1.8 m boundary fence has also been included on the top of the retaining wall in this location, which is also shown in Figure 1.